induane/asinine-website/topics/articles/2020/editorial/article_38.rst

 There's a challenge with this sort of scheme though.
 The encryption is occurring in the transport layer (the pipes of the internet).
 This means that all of the traffic is essentially secured by the same core "key".
-If the key is ever revealed then all traffic before and in the future would be insecure.
+If the key is ever revealed then all traffic before and in the future would be insecure (it is a little more complicated than that and there are schemes for "perfect forward security" but they were not part of the LavaBit infrastructure).

 In July of 2013 the name LavaBit rose more in the public eye.
 It was revealed